gipit/gips/README.md

         with this line:
             FC      = gfortran -std=legacy -ffixed-line-length-none $(FFLAGS)

-To update GIPIF at a later date (will require root privileges)
+To update GIPS at a later date (will require root privileges)

     1) Get latest changes from git
     $ cd [gips directory]